akazukin5151/kpxhs/README.md

     e                       Page down
 ```

 Read the man page for more details.
+The rendered markdown is available online at https://github.com/twenty5151/kpxhs/blob/master/docs/kpxhs.1.md

-The manual is not installed automatically.
-If you have downloaded the source code, it can be installed with `cd docs && make && make copy` and then viewed with `man kpxhs`.
-Alternatively, view the rendered markdown online in https://github.com/twenty5151/kpxhs/blob/master/docs/kpxhs.1.md
+Alternatively, it can be installed for offline reading manually.
+No superuser permissions are required.
+Downloaded the source code and install with `cd docs && make && make copy`; view with `man kpxhs`

 # License